Visit Malvern Hills

 Not surprisingly outdoor activities are the reason why people visit the Malvern Hills.
 Whether walking along the ridge or ambling along the lower slopes there are a wide range of options for hikers, and mountain bikes and horse riding are also very popular.

 Most of the region is 'open access' so you can walk where you like, and the high location above Malvern and the surrounding countryside means that getting lost is unlikely, or you could follow one of the seven 'discovery walks' that have been designed to show the best the area has to offer.
-Another interesting way to explore is to follow the themed 'Churches and Churchyards of the Malvern Hills' tour and passes through various villages in the Malvern Hills - you can find the printable guide HERE.
+Another interesting way to explore is to follow the themed 'Churches and Churchyards of the Malvern Hills' tour and passes through various villages in the Malvern Hills.

 Road cyclists have to content themselves with cycling along the roads below the hills, but don't worry the scenery is still very attractive!